search icon

 Depression Benefits

 An economic downturn doesn’t seem like it would have many advantages, but a depression isn’t always bad for everyone.
 Historically, some industries have thrived during recessions, like candy, alcohol, tobacco, and maintenance services.
-Although credit isn’t as available, you can benefit from low prices if you can purchase with cash.
+Although credit isn’t as available, purchasers can benefit from low prices if they can purchase with cash.
 Finally, because labor and resources are more expensive, the economy must become more efficient to satisfy consumer demands.

 Depression Considerations